OpenTermsArchive/contrib-versions/Foxnews/Terms of Service.md

 \- Interfere with, damage, disable, disrupt, impair, create an undue burden on, or gain unauthorized access to the Company Services, including Company's servers, networks or accounts;

-\- Cover, remove, disable, block or obscure advertisements or other portions of the Company Services.
+\- Cover, remove, disable, block or obscure advertisements or other portions of the Company Services;

 \- Delete or revise any information provided by or pertaining to any other user of the Company Services;